arontier/software/README.md

 ### Sindoh D430 on Microsoft Windows 10

 Visit https://www.sindoh.com/downcenter/dc_list.do and search for D430.
-Choose `PCL6 Driver(빠른설치)`, download, and install the driver.
+Then select `PCL6 Driver(빠른설치)`, download, and install the driver.

 ### HP Color LaserJet Pro MFP M277dw on Microsoft Windows 10

-It is a printer **for Business Management Department only** If you are not in the department stop now.
+It is a printer **for Business Management Department only**.
+If you are not in the department stop now.
 Otherwise download https://h30438.www3.hp.com/pub/softlib/software13/LES/M277/HP_Color_LJ_Pro_MFP_M277-full-solution-15345.exe and install the program *and* the driver.